TetroniMike/get-zips-from-urls/README.md

 1. Clear "urls.txt" and add your new list of newline separated URLs to it
 2. Follow the above - during step 5, the script will look for duplicate .zip links (in "old_zips.txt") and will skip them, nice!

+If you delete or clear "old_zips.txt" the duplicates check will not run and all zip files will download again.

+# Logs

+Check the log file "download_log.txt" for Failed downloads (search for "Failed to download:")